mythsunwind/hetzner-dyndns-docker/README.md

 hetzner-dyndns-docker
 =====================

-Dockerfile and Ansible playbooks to update DNS entry on Hetzner grapped from Fritzbox.
+Dockerfile and Ansible playbooks to update IPv4 (A) and IPv6 (AAAA) DNS entries on Hetzner grapped from Fritzbox.

 The docker container executes the playbook every 5 minutes.